IreneKilgannon/DataAnalytics/README.md

 3. To apply basic mathematical data analysis to the data set e.g. calculate the mean, standard deviation of a variable in the data set.

-## Outline of The Project
+## Outline of The Assessment

-This project consists of two parts, the tasks and the project.
+This assessment consists of two parts, the tasks and the project.

 __The Tasks__
 1. To create a GitHub repository with a README.md, a .gitignore and a Jupyter notebook entitled penguins.ipynb.